GpxFix Blog

 Intent Matters

 At GpxFix, we believe that intent is what separates honest corrections from dishonest editing.
-Ask yourself:
+When editing an activity for Strava, ask yourself:

 If the answer is yes, you're likely on the ethical side of the line.